almirbanjanovic/roadtocloud.github.io/_posts/2023-10-16-keep-it-lean-and-eliminate-waste.md

 ---
 title:  "Keept it Lean and Eliminate Waste"
-excerpt: "Keep it lean and eliminate waste" represent words to live by in software development, cloud computing, Lean, Agile and DevOps."
+excerpt: "Keep it lean and eliminate waste represent words to live by in software development, cloud computing, Lean, Agile and DevOps."
 toc: true
 tags:
   - architecture